JuliaMolSim/Molly.jl/README.md

 - Neighbour list to speed up calculation of non-bonded forces.

 Features not yet implemented include:
 - Speed.
-Seriously, it's not fast yet - ~20x slower than GROMACS by some rough calculations.
+It's not heavily optimised yet.
 For reference most of the computational time in MD is spent in the force calculation, and most of that in calculation of non-bonded forces.
 - Protein force fields other than OPLS-AA.
 - Water models.
 - Energy minimisation.